 The Program Administrator for the Illinois Solar for All Program was selected via a two-part Request for Qualifications/Request for Proposals process conducted by the Agency in 2018, which culminated in Commission approval of the contract for Elevate Energy to serve as the ILSFA Program Administrator on September 14, 2018 for a period of two years, with the option for annual renewal for up to three additional years.
 Revisions to 1-56(b)(2)(5) of the IPA Act clarify that the Illinois Solar for All Program Administrator "may be, but need not be, the same administrator as for the Adjustable Block Program."
-The Agency expects to issue issued a new Request for Qualifications/on August 8, 2022, and expects to issue a Request for Proposals in the second half of the 2022.
+The Agency issued a new Request for Qualifications on August 8, 2022, and expects to issue a Request for Proposals in late 2022.